Suzanna-Linn/slua/docs/new-release.md

 - the constant `lljson.remove`: This constant instructs the encoder to completely omit the key-value pair from the final JSON.
 This is used for filtering.
 - `nil`: it's a valid value to return.
 It will be serialized as null in `encode()` or *"!n"* in `slencode`.

-A return value of `lljson.remove` for the root value will be encoded as `lljson.null`.
+A return value of `lljson.remove` for the root value evaluates to `lljson.null` and will be serialized as *null*.

 If a table has a `__tojson` metamethod, it is called before passing the values to the replacer function.